Why Study History?

 Directory of History Departments and Organizations

 The Directory is an invaluable tool for anyone interested in a comprehensive look at the history profession across the United States and Canada.
 Colleges, universities, and historical organizations provide annual information about their programs, faculty and staff, and specializations.
-Institutions can find out more about listing in the Directory here.
+Institutions: Find out more about listing in the Directory.

 I grew up in a village of 500 people in Delaware in the 1950s, and attended a segregated elementary school.
 I was curious about the social dynamics of this small place-how various social distinctions came to be and what they meant for the people who lived there.
 Eventually I realized that the best way to answer those questions was to study American history.